gcaeirodias/GT-seq_filters/README.md

 This script converts a FASTA file to a primer3 input TXT file.
 It uses the RAD loci FASTA file (all_selected_RADloci.fa) outputed by selected_loci_fasta_vcf.sh to get the sequences that will be used as template to design primers by [primer3](https://github.com/primer3-org/primer3).
 Only the target regions for GT-sq within the RAD loci are passed to primer3 input.

 ### Usage
-There are six variables containing the path to working directory and names of files used by fasta2primer3.sh.
+There are six variables containing the path to working directory and names of files used by fasta2primer3.sh that should be modified accordingly.
 This script can be run from the directory containing the outputs from selected_loci_fasta_vcf.sh.
 ~~~
 DIR=[path working directory]
         Path to working directory.